nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `addL t/12 n/CS2103T` will add the label "CS2103T" to the 12th task on the task list
+* `addL t/12 n/CS2103T` will add the label "CS2103T" to the 12th task on the task list.

 ### Removing a label from a task : `deleteL`